Text Features: Definition, Examples, and How to Use Them

 Glossaries present a perfect way to list, define, and expand upon intricate, made-up, or foreign words that have been used in any piece of writing.
 The words are usually written in alphabetical order with their definitions next to them.

-When words, abbreviations, or phrases are used in a writing relate to a specific area or discipline, the use of glossaries is the most appropriate way of providing the meanings.
+When words, abbreviations, or phrases are used in writing related to a specific area or discipline, the use of glossaries is the most appropriate way of providing the meanings.
 The pronunciation of the new words can also be provided next to them.

 If a word has several meanings, they should all be included in the glossary to help readers apply their context.